dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 That makes it a compile-time error to *explicitly* instantiate the `call` method of an expression with a function type or of type `Function`, and the tear-off of a `call`  method of a function type is not subject to implicit instantiation (so the tear-off is always generic, even if the context type requires it not to be, which is then guaranteed to introduce a type error).

+### Constructors in abstract classes

+A compile-time error occurs if a constructor tear-off denotes a generative constructor declared in an abstract class.

+*A generative constructor declared in an abstract class may well be executed as part of the execution of a constructor tear-off, via a superinitializer.
+It cannot, however, be torn off on its own, because the execution of a constructor tear-off is an instance creation, and abstract classes do not have instances.
+There is no similar constraint on a factory constructor.*

 ### Grammar changes

 The grammar changes necessary for these changes are provided separately (as [changes to the spec grammar](https://dart-review.googlesource.com/c/sdk/+/197161)).